Review 4: Harry Potter and the Goblet of Fire

 The First and Third Tasks differ greatly from the book, with Harry’s duel with the Dragon goes way beyond the enclosure and around the school grounds.

-Director Mike Newell's directing is precise, bringing a strong sense of the cinematography is majestic, the special effects are astonishing, the score by Patrick Doyle is marvellous, the production design is sensational, the lighting is terrific, the action is spectacular, all three Tasks of the Triwizard Tournament are top notch from an extended chase sequence with a Dragon, to a breathtaking underwater challenge with Harry having to fight off merpeople and Grindylows; Culminating in a Maze challenge that , the make up is amazing, the costumes are breathtaking and the ending has a wonderful sense of
+Harry Potter and the Goblet of Fire was directed by Mike Newell who also directed the , bringing a strong sense of the cinematography is majestic, the special effects are astonishing, the score by Patrick Doyle is marvellous, the production design is sensational, the lighting is terrific, the action is spectacular, all three Tasks of the Triwizard Tournament are top notch from an extended chase sequence with a Dragon, to a breathtaking underwater challenge with Harry having to fight off merpeople and Grindylows; Culminating in a Maze challenge that , the make up is amazing, the costumes are breathtaking and the ending has a wonderful sense of

 The acting is the in the series, Daniel Radcliffe, Rupert Grint and Emma Watson step into there adult selves effortlessly.
 This film provides trials that stretch Harry to his breaking point.